 Within the context of its dividend policy for the upcoming years, on the medium-term basis Austrian Post intends to continue its existing dividend policy based on a solid balance sheet structure and the generation of an appropriate cash flow.
-Assuming the continuation of the company's successful business development, Austrian Post will distribute at least 75% of the profit for the period attributable to the shareholders of the parent company (Group net profit).
+Assuming the continuation of the company's successful business development, Austrian Post will distribute at least 75% of the profit attribute to the shareholders of the parent company for the period (Group net profit) to its shareholders.
 The dividends should develop in line with the Group net profit.